Skip to main content

 12. Neither UPSOM nor UPMC offer housing.
 This is the responsibility of the student.
 Offsite housing opportunities can be found under additional resources.
 A usual range that previous students have paid for housing is between $800 - $1,500 USD.

 13. The deadline to submit an application is 3 months before the start date of the clinical elective in which you are applying.
-This is to allow for proper review and preparation of your application by both the Global Health Deans and the requested department.
+The only exception made will be to the first clinical elective dates of 4/6/26 - 5/3/26 which must be submitted as soon as applications open.
+This is to allow for proper review and preparation of your application by both the Global Health Dean and the requested department.
 All applications must be received, in one email, with the required documentation (see checklist) or the application will be returned.
 Be assured that you will receive an acceptance/denial email no less than a month prior to the start date of the clinical elective.
-Please be aware that we do not reconsider after denial.
+Please be aware that applications are not reconsidered after denial.
+If denied you will need to wait until next academic year to apply.